Is Resin Toxic? All about non-toxic resin

 Is Resin Toxic?

+You are looking for the safest resin to use, we are too!
 The toxicity of resin depends on the specific type and composition of the resin, as well as the precautions taken during its use.
+Note that we are talking about epoxy and UV resin, and not resin adhesives.

 In general, fully cured resin is considered non-toxic and safe for common applications.
 However, during the application and curing process, certain resins may release fumes or vapors that can be irritating or harmful if inhaled in excessive quantities.
 This can cause resin sickness.